Ni8crawler18/Pulse/README.md

 ## How IOTA is Used

-Pulse integrates with the **IOTA Stardust Testnet** using the `@iota/sdk` library.
+Pulse integrates with the **IOTA Rebased Testnet** using the `@iota/sdk` library.
 All key activities—like project registration, carbon activity logging, and simulated credit minting—are written as messages to the **IOTA Tangle**.

 Each message contains:
 - Project ID